 We try to avoid plastic and the house and is largely furnished with older pieces.
 Other household items are recycled or upcycled.

 There is a magnificent fireplace, used to warm the house on the cooler days of spring and autumn.
 The upstairs is not heated, but there is an electric heater in the bathroom.

 The property extends from the small country road linking the towns of Carennac and Floirac down to the riverbank.
 To the southeast, the property is bounded by pasture land and to the northwest by a patch of overgrown land.
 In the summer, walnut trees and fruit trees provide ample shade, and there is a stone barbeque, for which you can find firewood on the small gravel islands at any time of the year.

 Nearby, you can access the river at a shallow point.
 The water is clean, and you can swim between the edge of the property and the gravel bank.
 Here, the river is shallow – a great spot for avoiding the fast-flowing water further out.
 The gravel bank provides an ideal spot for some sunbathing – a fact well appreciated by canoeists.
 If you’d like to do some fishing, you can get a permit at the local mairie.

-Unfortunately the region is not well connected to public transport.
-The next train station is Brive-la-Gaillarde which is approximately 40 km away.
+Unfortunately, the area is not well served by public transport.
+The nearest railway station is at Brive-la-Gaillarde – about 40 km away.